-CH: I think there’s several sources of that confusion.
-First, there’s lack of education.
-People like myself use marketing words for evil rather than good and trying to understand and take advantage of a wa-wa west market place much like bitcoin.
+CH: I think there are several sources of that confusion.
+First, there’s a lack of education.
+People like myself use marketing words for evil rather than good and trying to understand and take advantage of a Wa-Wa west market place much like bitcoin.
 Right?
 There was a lot of confusion over them, right?
 Same.
-Truthfully, cannabis, hemp, and marijuana is like craft beer.
-It should be available to anyone who wants it that is of a proper age.
+Truthfully, cannabis, hemp, and marijuana are like craft beer.
+It should be available to anyone who wants it that is of proper age.
 They should be able to get it over the counter at the proper age and direction.
-There’s going to be less effective and less tasty versions, and they’re will be more effective top quality versions.
+There’s going to be less effective and less tasty versions, and there will be more effective top quality versions.
 Some are worth it and some aren’t.
 Some are going to make it and some aren’t.
 We’re going from being the weird internet thing to being as big and as prevalent as the aloe vera industry.

 DT: Could you elaborate on the difference in cost between full-spectrum products and isolate?